 The address for complaints is on the form above.
 Alternatively, you can email email@example.com

-The Council has appointed an Independent Persons, Mr Peter Nicolson and Russell Brown, under the Provisions of the Localism Act 2011.
+The Council has appointed Independent Persons Mr Peter Nicolson and Russell Brown, under the Provisions of the Localism Act 2011.

 The functions of the Independent Persons are:

 The Monitoring Officer has a number of statutory functions governing local investigations into Member conduct.
-Crawley Borough Council’s Monitoring Officer is Siraj Choudhury, Head of Legal, Governance and HR.
+Crawley Borough Council’s Monitoring Officer is Siraj Choudhury, Head of Governance, People & Performance.

 The Monitoring Officer is required to prepare a report to Council where it appears that the authority has or is about to do anything which would be in contravention of the law or which would constitute maladministration.